pneff93/Think-of-ksqlDB-before-using-KafkaStreams/README.md

 ## Cluster Linking

 We use Cluster Linking to duplicate the data on a second cluster for Disaster Recovery (DR).
-Check out [./ClusterLinking](ClusterLinking/README.md) for more information.
+Check out [ClusterLinking](ClusterLinking/README.md) for more information.

 ## Schema Linking

 Assume we created this pipeline on a staging environment.
 We want to migrate all the schemas to a production environment using Schema Linking.
-Check out [./SchemaLinking](SchemaLinking/README.md) for more information.
+Check out [SchemaLinking](SchemaLinking/README.md) for more information.

 Also, Schema Linking can be used for Disaster Recovery (DR).

+## RBAC
+We use Role-Based Access Control (RBAC) to set a specific role binding to the corresponding Service Account.
+Check out [RBAC](RBAC/README.md) for more information.

 ## Sources